The regions ports and border areas will receive hundreds of thousands of dollars in new money to improve their security.

 The Port of Ogdensburg will receive $131,625 for the port security program, while the Port of Oswego will receive $19,915.

-We must always remain vigilant and make the right investments to keep our ports and borders secure, Sen. Gillibrand said in the combined press release.
+We must always remain vigilant and make the right investments to keep our ports and borders secure, Sen. Gillibrand said in the combined news release.
 These federal funds will support our law enforcement, giving them more of the tools and resources to protect these incredibly important economic hubs, and keep our families safe.

 Of the $55 million in allocations for the national Operation Stonegarden program, New York is set to receive $1,707,382.